moirabanka/traingame/to-do.md

+Game presentation
+- [ ] main menu
+    should be able to choose whether to start a new game, load a save, or quit.
+Ideally, should also have a way to delete characters and a developer menu with commands that can help debug the game

 Zones
 - [ ] Car 0 (caboose): locked car with secrets
 - [ ] Car 1: murder mystery dining car